nos81/QIT-MATLAB/README.txt

 === Introduction ===

-Quantum Information Toolkit (QIT) is collection of open source MATLAB 7.6 scripts, functions and classes for various quantum information and computing -related purposes, distributed under GPLv3.
+Quantum Information Toolkit (QIT) is collection of free, open source MATLAB 7.6 scripts, functions and classes for various quantum information and computing -related purposes, distributed under GPL.
 The latest version can be downloaded from the project website,

   http://sourceforge.net/projects/qit/